torproject/tor/doc/HACKING/CodingStandards.md

    - To test that the distribution will actually work via `make distcheck`?
    - To base your code on the appropriate branch?
    - To include a file in the `changes` directory as appropriate?

+If you are submitting a major patch or new feature, or want to in the future...

+   - Set up Chutney and Stem, see HACKING/WritingTests.md
+   - Run `make test-full` to test against all unit and integration tests.

 How we use Git branches
 =======================